hm-lang/core/proposals/README.md

 # of tokens but not the actual token content.  we'd also need to ignore repeated fields,
 # i.e., only count them once.
 # TODO: support for labeling token matchers, e.g. "parentClassNames" and "classBlock"
+# or probably don't need to label token matchers if we build the logic for transpilation
+# inside of the grammar elements.

 # a list encompasses things like (), (GrammarMatcher), (GrammarMatcher, GrammarMatcher), etc.,
 # but also lists with newlines if properly tabbed.